Coen-Donk/Semester-3-software/README.md

 For this learning outcome I've designed Unit testing inside my Web Socket application to ensure that the methods are all working correctly, as well as the connections.
 To ensure I've tested everything I gave myself the requirement to have a minimum of 90% Test coverage.

+Further more I've also implemented Code Analysis whenever I attempt to push to my git.

+Full detail can be viewed here: https://github.com/Coen-Donk/Semester-3-software/wiki/Portfolio-individual-project#testing

 ### 3. You choose and implement the most suitable agile software development method for your software project.

 A report over my knowledges of agile working can be seen here: